Progressive Youth (Croatia): Croatian National Movement

-New Course Policy
+Legacy

 Leaders of the Party of Rights operating in Dalmatia, Ante Trumbić and Frano Supilo, saw the then dispute between Austria and Hungary regarding Hungarian demands for partition of the Common Army as an opportunity to challenge the dualist constitution of Austria-Hungary and achieve unification of Croatia-Slavonia and Dalmatia.
 Trumbić presented his and Supilo's idea in a speech at the Diet of Dalmatia on 7 November 1903, advocating support for Hungary's anti-dualist Party of Independence and '48 in return for Hungarian support for the addition of Dalmatia to Croatia-Slavonia despite the dualist constitution.
 Trumbić and Supilo named the initiative the New Course Policy (Politika novoga kursa).

 The initiative was met with scepticism in Croatia-Slavonia, and only the HSP members associated with the Progressive Youth, led by Lorković, endorsed it.
 Lorković thought the initiative would be a platform for cooperation with Croatian Serb political parties.
 In order to promote the idea, the group launched the Pokret (lit.
 'Movement') journal in April 1904.
 Pokret was also used to attack Radić politically.
 Namely, at the general assembly of the Hrvatska poljoprivredna banka, Radić questioned the motives for a commission paid by the bank in a commercial transaction.
 Since the board of directors of the bank included members of the central committee of the HSP, the party sacked Radić from his post as the party secretary.
 Some of the former Progressive Youth members, such as Krištof and Korporić, were also dismissed as Radić's allies, but most of the progressives remained in the HSP.
 In the final year of his tenure as the HSP secretary, Radić had already broken with the former Progressive Youth.

 In December 1904, the progressives, led by Lorković, formally established the Croatian Progressive Party, hoping to attract more popular support for the party's programme calling for financial independence of Croatia from Hungary and political cooperation with the Croatian Serbs.
 By 1905, the New Course Policy was accepted by the SSS and the HSP, and the Croat-Serb Coalition (Hrvatsko-srpska koalicija, HSK) was formed on that platform.
 The Social Democratic Party of Croatia and Slavonia also joined the HSK, largely due to good relations between the party and the Progressive Youth figures.